 This can be done with a business intelligence (BI) software that anyone, from a data scientist to a departmental manager, can use.

-If you want to truly become a data-oriented company, you need to factor in your growth plans.
-After a few years you may need a more universal BI software.
+If you want to truly become a company with a data culture, you need to factor in your growth plans.
+After a few years, you may need more universal BI software.

 During the selection process, you should ask questions such as:

 First and foremost, your data team needs to create an environment where data is available to all.
-But, once that is established, their roles will change.
+But, once they’ve established that, their roles will change.
 They should become involved in:

-If you’d like to learn more about how your business can create a successful, data-orientated culture, get in touch today.
+If you’d like to learn more about how your business can create a successful data culture, get in touch today.